If only because they are beautiful

 of 250 and going

 note: If Only Because They Are Beautiful was written February 2014 during a month's witness with big cats.
 Tiger stats are from 1996.
 West African lion stats are from 2014.
-The poem is voiced in this short film that features some of Bryan Holland's paintings and also in this March 5, 2018 radio interview.
+The poem is voiced in this short film that features some of Bryan Holland's paintings.